bgauduch/call-of-duty-2-docker-server/README.md

   # restart docker dameon
   sudo service docker restart
   ```
-* Original and cracked server binaries as well as gcc3 library can be found in the `backup` folder, have a look at the [/backups/readme.md](/backups/readme.md).
+* Original and cracked server binaries can be found in the 'bin' folder, have a look at the [readme](/bin/readme.md)
+* The gcc3 library can be found in the `lib` folder, have a look at the [readme](/lib/readme.md).
+* If you need to use iptables in conjonction with Docker, please follow the [official documentation tips](https://docs.docker.com/network/iptables/)

 ## Docker
 If you are not familiar with docker (docker engine, docker hub, dockerfiles, docker images and containers), I suggest you have a look at the [documentation](https://docs.docker.com/) (especially the [dockerfiles](https://docs.docker.com/reference/builder/) part).